ilesec/Microsoft-Sentinel/Playbooks/dynamic-email-notifications/readme.md

 # Send dynamic email notifications Sentinel Playbook
-💡 Playbook to send e-mail notifications to resource owners or other stakeholders based on log data
+💡 Playbook to send e-mail notifications to resource owners or other stakeholders based on log data.
+The e-mail notification includes Alert Custom Details.
+🆕 Now includes a CC field in addition to To field
+🆕 Parametrized Watchlist name and columns for To and CC columns in the Watchlist

 Author: Ilkka Hyvönen